 Schmitten: Right now, there aren’t many industry standards established.
 Also, we are seeing too many manual processes and a lack of automation.
 With this comes a lack of organization.

-HL: Do different geographies in the US present unique challenges generating business?
+MY: Do different geographies in the US present unique challenges generating business?